-This HSA account has no minimum deposit requirement and charges no fees.
+The Affinity Federal Credit Union HSA account has no minimum deposit requirement and charges no HSA fees.
 It offers a debit card with the account, but no checking privileges are indicated.
-The account currently pays 0.25% APY and can be funded with direct deposits.
+The account currently pays 0.25% APY and you can fund it with direct deposits.
 It’s available primarily to residents of New Jersey and Connecticut, but there’s a long list of exceptions.

 Since most credit unions serve consumers who either live in a specific geographic location or work in a certain industry, it’s best to check with institutions in your local area.